aimms/how-to/Articles/567/567-python-client.rst

 Remarks:

 #.
-Line 1: The URL of the AIMMS cloud.
+Line 1: The URL of the AIMMS Cloud.

 #.
 Line 2: The fixed part of the path indicating the AIMMS PRO REST API is used.